anamud/anamud.github.io/science-comm.md

 title: Scientific Communication
 ---

-Here are selected samples of scientific and technical communication produced by me.
+Here are selected samples of scientific and technical communication that I have produced.

 - A [paper](https://drive.google.com/open?id=0B-8O7BZcJRKBal91YnZ0X3dERVk) published in PPOPP 2016, a top-tier computing conference.
 The paper introduced a new technique for visualizing performance problems of OpenMP programs in high detail.